DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/apply-june-2019/subject-knowledge.md

 ---
 title: Subject knowledge
-description: Evidence of knowledge and interest in a subject
+description: Evidence of knowledge and interest in a subject.
 ---

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [